dchriscothern/basketball-match-analyzer/README.md

 # Basketball Match Analyzer

+A live basketball match analysis tool built in Streamlit that processes game footage and tracking outputs to surface tactical and performance insights in real time.
+Designed for coaches and sport scientists, the platform covers player load distribution, possession efficiency, event detection, team pattern recognition, rendered analysis overlays, and demo-ready reporting.
+The dedicated ball-tracker path is still in active development, but the core analytics workflow, reporting layer, and interactive demo experience are already in a strong prototype state.

+**Skills demonstrated:** Python, Streamlit, sports analytics, computer vision pipeline design, match data processing, coaching workflow design, and live demo deployment.

 A basketball-specific multi-agent video analysis repo inspired by multi-agent football analysis workflows, but redesigned for possessions, passes, turnovers, steals, shots, rebounds, automated game summaries, and rendered analysis overlays.

 ## System Pipeline